Madison Bankruptcy Lawyers & Bankruptcy Attorneys

 For those that have become overwhelmed with debt, The United States Bankruptcy Courts are there to provide debt relief.
 Chapter 7 bankruptcy allows you to completely eliminate your unsecured debts such as medical bills and credit cards quickly – as fast as 3 months from the filing date.
 Since there are no properties securing these debts, they are called unsecured debts.
 While most unsecured debts can be discharged in a Chapter 7 bankruptcy, there are some specific types that are not dischargeable such as student loans and some tax debts.

 Our Madison bankruptcy attorney can help determine whether you qualify for Chapter 7.
 Sometimes a Chapter 7 bankruptcy may not be the best choice and a Chapter 13 might be preferable for your particular situation.
-Chapter 13 bankruptcy is a payment plan, where you pay back some or all of your debts over a 3 – 5 year period.
+Chapter 13 bankruptcy is a payment plan, where you pay back some or all of your debts over a three to five year period.
+If you have questions about filing for bankruptcy in Madison County, then give us a call today.
+Our Madison bankruptcy lawyer can meet with you in our Madison office anytime or do a quick consultation over the phone.
+When you are ready to file, you can set up an appointment or do everything by email and phone.
+Either way we can get your case filed quickly and easily.

 Filing for Bankruptcy in Madison